PHILLIPS, DAVID R.

 |FAX:||(852) 2616 5599|

-David Phillips has been Chair Professor of Social Policy at Lingnan University, Hong Kong, since 1997.
+David Phillips has been Chair Professor of Social Policy at Lingnan University, Hong Kong, since 1997, and since 2019 he is a Research Professor in Social Policy.
 From 2004 to 2008, he was Academic Dean of Humanities and Social Sciences and Academic Dean of Social Sciences, 2008-2010.
 He was also Head of the Department of Sociology and Social Policy (1999-2004; 2014-2017), and Founder Director of the Asia-Pacific Institute of Ageing Studies (APIAS).

 Research | Top